hugogirard/cosmosdbworkshop/dotnet/labs/00-account_setup.md

 7. Now using Azure CLI in the Azure Portal Shell do those commands:

-If you don't have already a CosmosDB account and a resource group run those following commands:
+If you don't have already a CosmosDB resource and a resource group run those following commands:

 ```bash
 RESOURCE_GROUP=cosmoslabs